 Whilst we work to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 We acknowledge that this is a work in progress and there are improvements that can be made.

 British Business Bank is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We are working continuously to minimise the number of non-compliant issues on our sites and we are committed to fixing any new issues as they arise.
+We are working continuously to ensure that the number of non-compliant issues remains minimal on our sites and we are committed to fixing any new issues as they arise.

 This includes weekly or more frequent reviews to identify accessibility issues, correct source code errors and manually edit website elements to adhere to WCAG2 standards.

 We are also committed to continuously educating all staff to be aware of website accessibility guidelines to ensure maximum compliance when new content is added to our websites.